AllanOricil/nrg-nodes/README.md

     super(config);
   }

+  // These are passed to `RED.nodes.registerType("type", MyCustomNodeClass, { credentials })`
-  static init(RED) {
+  static credentials() {
+    return {
+      username: { type: "text", required: true },
+      password: { type: "password", required: true }, };
+  }

+  // Considering this node's implementation is located at ./src/nodes/node-1/server/index.js, its type will be node-1.
+  // Therefore, the "customSetting" shown below will be accessible as 'RED.settings.node1customSetting' in both client and server side.
+  // Read this doc to understand more: https://nodered.org/docs/creating-nodes/node-js#custom-node-settings
+  // It feels weird, but this is how Node-RED is currently doing.
+I hope that in the future settings are scoped by node's type using another nested property.
+For example `RED.settings.["node-1"].customSettings` static settings() {
+    return {
+      customSetting: {
+        value: "default",
+        exportable: true,
+      },
+    };
+  }

+  // NOTE: use this method to execute routines that have to happen while your node is being registered static init(RED) {
     console.log("This is going to be called only once, during registration");
     RED.httpAdmin.get("/test", async function (req, res) {